DoctorTag/bio-hdf/docs/en/index.rst

-Espressif Audio Development Guide
+BioSensor Healthcare Development Guide
 =================================
 :link_to_translation:`zh_CN:[中文]`

-This is the documentation for Espressif Audio Development Framework (ADF).
+This is the documentation for Healthcare Development Framework (HDF).

 +------------------+------------------+------------------+